Axway/amplify-central/content/en/docs/connect_manage_environ/connect_github_repository/_index.md

 * Find all files within the paths configured
 * From those files validate that they match at least one of the patterns configured, if no patterns are configured all files are discovered
-* The agent then creates an API service and revision to represent that specification file in Amplify Central.
+* The agent then creates an API service and revision to represent that specification file in Amplify Central
+* If the files is of a known specification type then the service will be marked with that type, otherwise the service will have a type of `Unstructured`

 ### Installation via CLI